Solidarity Center: Funding

 More than 96 percent of its funding comes from the United States federal government, mostly through U.S. Aid for International Development (USAID) and the National Endowment for Democracy.

 The NED distributes grants to four institutes, two associated with economic interests and two with political interests.
 The Solidary Center is associated with labor.
+Previously, it was primarily funded by U.S. government grants, including those administered through the National Endowment for Democracy.

 The Solidarity Center receives funding from private foundations as well.

 Field offices

-The Solidarity Center's main offices are in Washington, D.C.
-The organization has field offices in roughly 28 countries and programs in approximately 60 countries.
+As of December 2023, the Solidarity Center maintained an office in Washington, D.C. and field offices in 35 countries.